If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 The total amount of gratuities owed will be calculated at this point and added to your cruise fare to pay.
 Guests are able to add pre-paid gratuities to their cruise fare up until around 48 hours before the cruise sets sail.

-Step 2 – Cruise Gratuities Will be Added on Daily
+Step 2 – Cruise Gratuities Will be Added Onto Your Account Daily

-On a cruise, you’re not able to use cash to pay for things.
+On a cruise, you are not able to use cash to pay for items.
 Cruise ships are completely cashless and instead, you will have an onboard account where your purchases are added to.

 Every day gratuities will be automatically added onto your onboard account.

 It is as if you have ‘spent’ the gratuity each day.
-Gratuities are added onto each persons account event if you are cruising with somebody else and using the same card.
+Gratuities are added to each person’s account separately even if you are using the same card.

 You’ll be able to see the gratuities split out by day and by passenger.

-NOTE: If you have pre-paid your gratuities these won’t appear on your onboard account during the cruise.
+NOTE: If you have pre-paid your gratuities these won’t always appear on your onboard account during the cruise.
+Some cruise lines do still show the gratuities, but others do not.

 If the cruise line that you’re cruising with has an app it is well worth downloading it as you can often use this to see your onboard account.